-- Turn the ignition key to the OFF position or disconnect 1. the battery. - Locate the shaft on the electric brake where the brake link arms are connected (Figure 55). - Rotate the shaft forward to release the brake.
+- 1. Turn the ignition key to the OFF position or disconnect the battery. - 2.
+Loosen the bottom 2 bolts holding the mower-deck curtain to the mower deck.
+Refer to Releasing the Mower-Deck Curtain (page 30). - 3.
+Locate the shaft on the electric brake where the brake link arms are connected (Figure 53). - 4.
+Rotate the shaft forward to release the brake. - 5.
+Tighten the bottom 2 bolts for the mower-deck curtain to the mower deck.
+Refer to Releasing the Mower-Deck Curtain (page 30).

-- Brake-link arm on the electric brake control module - Left, rear tire
+- 1. Brake-link arm on the electric brake control module - 2.
+Left, rear tire